Free things to do with children in the region

 When they’re through with reading, you can take them on an expedition up the escalators to the outdoor terraces.
 They’ll love it and it’s FREEEEEEEEEEEEEEE!
 CHA-CHING!

 When I was a kid we always used to go and watch the planes take off and land – Why spend money on an expensive holiday when you can watch other people flying away to exotic climes?
 If you’re lucky you might spot the humongous Airbus A380 which has recently started flights to Dubai from here.
-(FACT: I almost failed my driving test when this steel beast flew over).
 Hint Sheldon Country Park is a good spot to spot.
 Cost – Naaaaathing!

-With all that money you’ve saved you can hire a sitter and go and enjoy all the other stuff Birmingham offers – here’s a guide to outdoor terraces - you deserve it parent!
+With all that money you’ve saved you can hire a sitter and go and enjoy all the other stuff Birmingham offers – read our blog on how the adults can have as much fun as the kids - you deserve it parent!

-If I've omitted something fantastic then tell us all about it using the comments below...
+If we've omitted something fantastic then tell us all about it using the comments below...